 Analyzing the Results

-The two rounds with the highest power factors were the +P (CCI/Speer Gold Dot Personal Protection Short Barrel) at 434 and +P+ rounds (Federal Premium Hydra-Shok) at 413.
+The two rounds with the highest power factors were the +P+P and +P+ are designators identifying ammunition as carrying a higher internal pressure than is standard for ammunition of its caliber.
+(CCI/Speer Gold Dot Personal Protection Short Barrel) at 434 and +P+ rounds (Federal Premium Hydra-Shok) at 413.
 Interestingly, the +P designed for short-barreled guns actually had a higher velocity than the +P+ when shot from the full-frame Glock 17.

 Overall, the velocities ranged from a high 1,255 feet per second with a 124-grain bullet (434 power factor) to a low of 961 feet per second with a 147-grain bullet (301 power factor).
 Differences from round to round in feet per second varied from a high of 56 (Hornady Critical Defense FTX) to a low of 11 (Federal Premium Personal Defense Punch).